cfe-lab/Kive/INSTALL.md

 Settings
 --------

 Since **shipyard** is a Django project, the majority of the installation procedure follows the standard instructions for Django.
 The first thing you need to do is to make a copy of `/shipyard/settings_default.py` called `settings.py` (remember, all paths are relative to `/shipyard` so we mean `/shipyard/shipyard/settings_default.py`).
 This is a standard step in the installation of a Django project where you configure project settings.
 Within the `DATABASES['default']` dictionary, modify the respective values to indicate the type, location, and access credentials of your database.
 For example, if you are using sqlite3 as your database engine, you would enter `'sqlite3'` under the key `ENGINE`, and the absolute path to the sqlite3 database file under the key `NAME`.
-Note that this file does not have to exist - it will be created later.
+Note that this file does not have to exist - it will be created later, as long as the directory exists.

 You may also wish to modify the `TIME_ZONE` setting to your region, although this localization is not strictly necessary.